 Plenty!!!
-Take a day trip to the Sea of Cortez with us and spend a day kayaking around the Unesco World Heritage site, Isla Espirtu Santo, or a day at Balandra Beach or a couple of days in our eco-experience camp.
+Take a day trip to the Sea of Cortez with us and swim with whale sharks (weather permitting), snorkel with sea lions, spend a day kayaking around the Unesco World Heritage site, Isla Espirtu Santo, or a day at Balandra Beach or a couple of days in our eco-experience camp.
 For divers, we have daily departures for 2 and 3 tankers out of cabo, day trips to Cabo Pulmo and for more experienced divers, the sea mounts at Gordo Banks.
 For non-divers, ask about our Discover Scuba intro.
 Of course, the ultimate activity is to charter our 45-ft luxury sailing catamaran in the Sea of Cortez or join one of our liveaboard trips.